SSalario

 The Total Compensation View: Beyond Base Salary Percentage

 At senior levels, fixating on base salary percentage misses where the real value lies.
-According to the Bureau of Labor Statistics' Employer Costs for Employee Compensation report (December 2024), benefits and non-wage compensation average 29.5% of total compensation — but this understates equity for tech and finance roles where RSU refreshes can dwarf base adjustments.
+According to the Bureau of Labor Statistics' Employer Costs for Employee Compensation release for December 2025, benefits and non-wage compensation averaged 29.9% of total private-industry compensation — and even that can understate equity for tech and finance roles where RSU refreshes can dwarf base adjustments.

 When evaluating a promotion package, account for: